Repayment Agreements for COVID-19

-In addition, landlords who evict tenants to repair or renovate a unit must give the tenant the opportunity to move back in, at the same rent, before offering it to others.
+Besides, landlords who evict tenants to repair or renovate a unit must allow the tenant to move back in, at the same rent, before offering it to others.
 If they don’t, the landlord can be ordered to compensate the tenant.
 This compensation applies to bad faith “own use” evictions, where the landlord/purchaser does not use the unit themselves after the eviction.

-This amendment, which has not yet taken affect, would allow the LTB to make the following orders:
+This amendment, which has not yet taken effect, would allow the LTB to make the following orders:

-- An order that the landlord pay a specified sum to the former tenant for reasonable out-of-pocket moving, storage and other like expenses that the former tenant has incurred or will incur.
+- An order that the landlord pays a specified sum to the former tenant for reasonable out-of-pocket moving, storage and other like expenses that the former tenant has incurred or will incur.

 - An order for an abatement of rent.